GoogleChromeLabs/comlink/README.md

 # Comlink
 Comlink’s goal is to make [WebWorkers][WebWorker] enjoyable.
-Instead of using `postMessage` to send messages back and forth, Comlink allows you to invoke functions, pass callbacks, add event listeners and create new instances of classes.
+Comlink removes the mental barrier of thinking about `postMessage` and hides the fact that you are working with workers.

 > Note: Comlink’s goal is to be a building-block for higher-level abstraction libraries.
 For example, take a look at [Clooney].